A mom lies on her stomach on a yoga mat in her living room while her daughter sits on her back. They smile at each other.

-6 mood-boosting yoga poses you can do with kids
+6 mood-boosting yoga poses to try with kids

 Here are six of my favourite ways to use yoga to help reduce stress and enhance well-being for children.